 When Tinubu’s tenure elapsed in 2007, his Chief of Staff, Babatunde Fashola, like a relay race took the baton and continued on the legacies of his boss whilst dancing to his tunes.

-Hence, the Ikeja Lagos House became a chain of patrilineal handovers under the Action congress till it’s merger to form APC gave the PDP a run for its power and making it seem less likely to at least have a bite of the Lagoon politics.
+Hence, the Ikeja Lagos House became a chain of patrilineal handovers under the Action congress till its merger to form APC gave the PDP a run for its power and made it seem less likely to at least have a bite of the Lagoon politics.

 Tinubu & the APC

 Why the PDP held sway in governance at the Federal level, Tinubu was actively involved in negotiations for a merger that will see his own party, the Action Congress of Nigeria (ACN), the All Nigerian People’s Party (ANPP), and the Congress for Progressive Change fuse into one mega party and depose the PDP.

 That plan came into fruition in 2013 with the birth of the ruling All Progressives Congress (APC) which took power off the hands of the PDP in 2015.